hupkit/hupkit/docs/index.rst

 in the :doc:`trouble-shooting`.

-And finally for the hook-scripts you can find all the available public services in the :doc:container-services.md reference guide.
+And finally for the hook-scripts you can find all the available public services in the :doc:`container-services` reference guide.

 .. _`composer`: https://getcomposer.org/doc/00-intro.md